Financial Aid Disbursement

 Selecting Refund Preferences

-University of Houston-Victoria has partnered with BankMobile to deliver to your financial aid refund.
-For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/
+The University of Houston-Victoria has partnered with BankMobile to deliver to your financial aid refund.
+Visit BankMobile's website for more information on Refund Choices.

-For more information about student refunds, please contact Student Billing.
+For more information about student refunds, please call Student Billing at (361) 570-4833 or email Billing@uhv.edu.

 Federal regulations require UHV and other colleges to take into account any financial resources we know about or can anticipate when awarding or disbursing aid.
 If you receive resources that exceed your financial need or Cost of Attendance, it's called an Overaward.

 Examples of Overawards

 - Student receives a scholarship or grant after the offer letter has been processed or the aid disbursed.
 Some of the initial aid offers may need to be recalculated.

 - Financial Aid offers are usually based on a Cost of Attendance for a full-time student.
 If the student will not be attending full-time, the aid and Cost of Attendance may be adjusted accordingly.

 Canceling Your Aid

 You have the right to cancel all or a part of your financial aid by contacting the Financial Aid Office within 14 days of being notified of your loan disbursement.
 Funds will be returned to the U.S. Department of Education.

-If your aid has not disbursed yet, send an email to Financial Aid informing us of your request to cancel your financial aid offers.
+If your aid has not been disbursed yet, send an email to Financial Aid informing us of your request to cancel your financial aid offers.